Facebook discloses security breach affecting 50 million users

 More than 6,000 Facebook users flocked to Zuckerberg’s Facebook page to complain about the latest glitch.

 “I’m so scared now.
-All my activities are on Facebook,” Mohammad ZR Zia, a 25-year college student in Kuala Lumpur, Malaysia, who has been using the social media platform since 2009, told Reuters.
+All my activities are on Facebook,” Mohammad ZR Zia, a 25-year-old college student in Kuala Lumpur, Malaysia, who has been using the social media platform since 2009, told Reuters.
 His account was logged out earlier on Friday.

+The level of concern expressed on Facebook was enough that the company’s automated systems blocked sharing of a Guardian newspaper article about the breach.

+“Our security systems have detected that a lot of people are posting the same content, which could mean that it’s spam,” a message told users.
+“Please try a different post.”

+The company did not respond to a request to comment on the issue.

-Facebook has suffered more limited breaches before.
+Facebook has suffered narrower breaches before.

 In 2013, Facebook disclosed a software flaw that exposed 6 million users’ phone numbers and email addresses to unauthorized viewers for a year, while a technical glitch in 2008 revealed confidential birth-dates on 80 million Facebook users’ profiles.

-Reporting by Munsif Vengattil and Arjun Panchadar in Bengaluru, Paresh Dave in San Francisco; Additional reporting by Christopher Bing, Jim Finkle and David Shepardson in Washington, D.C., Joseph Menn in San Francisco and Angela Moon in New York; Editing by Sai Sachin Ravikumar and Clive McKeef
+Reporting by Munsif Vengattil and Arjun Panchadar in Bengaluru, Paresh Dave in San Francisco; Additional reporting by Christopher Bing, Jim Finkle and David Shepardson in Washington, D.C., Joseph Menn in San Francisco and Angela Moon in New York; Editing by Clive McKeef and Meredith Mazzilli